Seattle Mariners Radio Network

-The Mariners Radio Network is the name applied to the radio stations which carry Seattle Mariners baseball games throughout Washington state.
+The Mariners Radio Network is the name applied to the radio stations which carry Seattle Mariners baseball games throughout the Pacific Northwest.

 Stations are listed by state, then city.
 All stations broadcast on the AM band unless otherwise noted.

-The announcers for the 2010 season were Dave Niehaus with play-by-play from the bottom of the fourth through the bottom of the fifth and again from the top of the eighth until the end of the game and Rick Rizzs with play-by-play starting from the top of the first through the top of the fourth and again for the sixth and seventh innings.
+Hall of Fame broadcaster Dave Niehaus was an announcer for the team beginning in 1977 through 2010.
+In his final season, he did with play-by-play from the bottom of the fourth through the bottom of the fifth and again from the top of the eighth until the end of the game and Rick Rizzs with play-by-play starting from the top of the first through the top of the fourth and again for the sixth and seventh innings.
 If the Mariners went to extra innings, Niehaus did the odd innings and Rizzs did the even innings.
-Niehaus died on November 10, 2010.
+Niehaus died on November 10.
 For the 2011 season, Rizzs teamed with a rotating group of former Mariners announcers and players, including Ron Fairly, Ken Wilson, Ken Levine, Dave Valle, and Dan Wilson; this lineup was again used in the 2012 season.
 Aaron Goldsmith joined Rizzs as the club's radio announcing team at the start of the 2013 season.

+Live broadcasts are also streamed online on KIRO-AM's website in the Pacific Northwest.

 Flagship history

-With the start of the 2009 season, the network's flagship station is once again KIRO (710 ESPN Seattle), which became an affiliate of ESPN Radio in April 2009.
+In the 2009 season, the network's flagship station returned to KIRO (710 AM), which became an affiliate of ESPN Radio in April 2009.
 Rival station KOMO AM 1000 had the broadcast rights for six seasons (2003–08).
 The original flagship station for the franchise was KVI 570, which carried the broadcasts for the M's first eight seasons (1977–84) and the Seattle Pilots' only season (1969).
-KIRO's first run as the flagship station was for eighteen seasons (1985-2002).
+KIRO's first run as the flagship station was for eighteen seasons (1985–2002).